 - With the help of RGB, we can change the color of any shade we want.

-- It helps in creating the dashboard where we need to show the different types of data in a different color with the help of VBA.
+- It helps create the dashboard where we need to show the different types of data in a different colors with the help of VBA.

 Things to Remember

 - It is always recommended to use RGB when we do not know the color code.
-By giving a different color range from 0 to 255 in RGB we can create any color from dark to bright shade of our choice.
+By giving a different color range from 0 to 255 in RGB, we can create any color from dark to a bright shade of our choice.

 - Saving the file in Macro Enable Excel helps to use and visit the written code multiple times.

-- Although changing font color in excel is the easiest way to do, but automating this activity in huge set of work can save the time and it will avoid the chances when the file may get crash or hang.
+- Although changing font color in Excel is the easiest way to do, automating this activity in huge work can save time and avoid the chances when the file may crash or hang.

 This is a guide to VBA Font Color.
-Here we discuss how to use Excel VBA Font Color along with few practical examples and downloadable excel template.
+Here we discuss how to use Excel VBA Font Color, a few practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –